Tear Trough Filler: Treating The Under Eye Area

-Tear trough filler is an advanced aesthetic treatment that can provide wonderful, rejuvenating results for the under eye area.
+Tear trough filler is an advanced medical aesthetics treatment that can provide wonderful, rejuvenating results for the under-eye area.

 By restoring volume loss, patients can instantly look less tired, more awake and refreshed, with little to no downtime.
-This is why tear trough filler has been increasing in popularity as part of the “Zoom Boom” phenomenon.
+This is why tear trough filler has been increasing in popularity ever since the COVID “Zoom Boom” phenomenon.

-We have received a lot of interest in tear trough training from aesthetics practitioners.
-This is why we are covering tear trough filler in our new Advanced Injectables Shadowing Masterclass and Advanced Tear Trough Masterclass sessions.
+We’ve received a lot of interest in tear trough filler training courses from aesthetics practitioners.
+This is why we’ve launched our Tear Trough Masterclass.

 Training and practicing in tear trough filler

 To help you understand where and when tear trough filler would best fit into your injectables repertoire, we spoke to three aesthetics specialists.

 Harley Academy faculty members Drs Kalpna Pindolia, Raquel Amado and Harriet Jenkins gave us their expert insights.
 Here they discuss their experiences of learning and practising under eye revolumisation treatments…